-I have learned this personally: from the three published books and the novel I have written, from the hundreds of screenwriters I have worked with over the 20 years that I have worked at Raindance, and from the dozens of shorts and features I have seen leap from the script to the screen.
+I have learned this personally: from the three published books and the novel I've written, from the hundreds of screenwriters I have worked with over the quarter century that I've worked at Raindance, and from the dozens of shorts and features I have seen leap from the script to the screen.

 All the most important questions about screenwriting were tackled in an engaging and fun way.

 Getting your idea from your head to a sheet of paper means a journey of just 45 cm.

 Approach the journey in the right way, and you will arrive safely.
 Start this journey unprepared and you will end up wandering and confused, your idea locked inside you, those eighteen inches, 45cm may as well be a million miles.

 Discover the insider trade secrets that are designed to keep outsiders from breaking into the industry.
 Find out shortcuts to success, and how to map out a hugely rewarding career, learning from the success and failure of others.
 Learn how to maximise your personal resources in order to create an image and mystique about yourself and your work.
 Discover proven techniques that enable you to master the page and show it who's boss.
 Learn how to guide your idea down the page.
 A hot script is the quickest way into the film industry.

 Christopher Nolan (The Following), Edgar Wright (Shaun of the Dead), Quentin Tarantino (Reservoir Dogs), Jane Campion (The Piano), John Hodge & Danny Boyle (Shallow Grave) and Robert Rodriguez (El Mariachi) are some of the writer/directors who launched their careers with their first script.